 As soon as he reached the bottom of the ladder the convoy’s systems locked on.
 Pretty soon The Therapist had more sights zeroed on him than a coyote in hunting season.

-A figure was standing by one of the trucks and a light clicked on in the cab illuminating a soldier with a control pad in his lap; and a grin eating its way over his face.
+A figure with the scars of a border crossing survivor on his face was standing by one of the trucks and a light clicked on in the cab.
+Underneath it was a soldier with a control pad in his lap; and a grin eating its way over his face.

 ‘We need something we can use against that thing you built,’ said the figure that had spoken first.